jackfranklin/react-hub/overview.md

 # Async data
 Part 6: fetching from github into state
 Part 7: inputs and form submits
-Part 8: Viewing a single repository
+Part 8: Viewing a single repository - parent and child communication

 # React Router
 Part 9: Routing at specific URLs